 We recommend that you start your day by sipping on lukewarm lemon water to boost immunity, improve digestion and oral health, and keep you hydrated through the day.
 Not only is it a great source of vitamin C, it also supports weight loss and improves skin quality.

-So next time you load your water bottle for work, consider adding a few drops of fresh lemon for a zesty taste and a wealth of benefits.
+So next time you load your water bottle for work, consider adding a few drops of fresh lemon or a lemon packet for a zesty taste and a wealth of benefits.

 Beets are a sweet root vegetable that has been linked to many benefits, such as lowering blood pressure, increasing stamina, preventing cancer, and supporting liver health.
 Additionally, beet juice is an excellent source of folate, which is a B vitamin, and minerals such as potassium, iron, zinc, and magnesium.